October 1, 2025

 @carla.palette

 What should you do with work that a client doesn't approve?
-Well here is a great example.
 Show it off!
-Just because the client didn't select it to move on.
-Doesn't mean it has to never see the light of day again.
-Of course, don't forget to ask the client for approval.
-But Carla does a great job on her account presenting scrapped work as if it was actually approved by the client.
+Just because the client didn't select it doesn’t mean it should never see the light of day again.
+Carla does a great job presenting scrapped work as if it were approved.

 One Lesson